therkut/11ty-scratch-blog/README.md

 1. Create a [Netlify](https://netlify.com) account, use GitHub login for fastest deply
 1. Select "Create from Git"
 1. Link to Github and select your repo
-1. Netlify will recognize the values in `netlify.toml` and you can deploy! 🎉
+1. If you run Eleventy locally you can drag your _site folder to drop.netlify.com to upload it without using git.
 1. Netlify will recognize the values in `netlify.toml` and you can deploy! 🎉